-In October 2010, the City of Pomona, California, named Sociedad Química y Minera de Chile S.A. and SQM North America Corporation ("SQMNA") as defendants in an action filed in the California Superior Court for Los Angeles County.
+In October 2010, the City of Pomona, California, named Sociedad Química y Minera de Chile S.A. and SQM North America Corporation ("SQMNA") and SQM as defendants in an action filed in the California Superior Court for Los Angeles County.
 In this matter the plaintiff seeks damages for alleged groundwater contamination from the use of defendant's fertilizer products.
-The Court has set a trial date for June 2015.
-SQM has been dismissed from this action.
+The Plaintiff subsequently s withdrew its lawsuit against SQM.
+On June 10, 2015, the jury rejected the lawsuit against SQMNA, and the plaintiff filed an appeal, the resolution of which is pending.
 SQMNA intends to vigorously defend this action.

 In October 2010, the City of Lindsay, California, named Sociedad Química y Minera de Chile S.A. and SQMNA as defendants in an action filed in the California Superior Court for Tulare County.
 In this matter the plaintiff seeks damages for alleged groundwater contamination from the use of defendant's fertilizer products.
 This case is pending in the trial court.
 SQMNA and SQM (if it is legally served) intend to vigorously defend this action.
+The process has been suspended and we are awaiting results from the case in Pomona.
+SQMNA and SQM intend to vigorously defend this action.